SAML single sign-on for Atlassian Data Center applications

 Setting up single sign-on

-Once you've installed SAML for Atlassian Data Center, you'll need to configure it and your IdP to provide single sign-on (SSO) for your users.
+Once you've installed SSO 2.0, you need to decide if you want your users to log in to JIRA using Crowd or an identity provider of your choice.
+Then you'll need to configure your Data Center and your IdP to provide single sign-on (SSO) for your users.

 Setting up your Identity Provider